 As far as behavior goes, this varies state by state, but some states require a nurse to report a charge.
 Other states require a nurse to report a criminal conviction immediately.
 Then others wait to report the criminal conviction until whenever their renewal is.
 So, based upon the criminal outcome and what it was, that can easily lead to discipline.
 The most common for nurses are domestic violence/assault, shoplifting, and DUIs.
 That makes up most of the criminal incidents among nurses.
 Some states have a rule that states if the nurse is convicted of a felony, it’s an automatic revocation of a license.
 Something considered many times is when we have a nurse convicted of a felony.
 The main goal is for their criminal defense attorney to get that knocked down to whatever they can that would not be considered a felony.

 So, criminal stuff, behavioral issues, it could be, as I said before, mental health or the inability to get along with coworkers or substance abuse.
 I guess all the states have confidential monitoring programs, which would involve random drug tests, supervision at work, AA/NA participation, and counseling.
 This is a good option for nurses who want to keep their records clean and don’t want permanent discipline on their records.
 And it also provides them with the structure to hopefully get over whatever their issues are.
 Many alternative discipline programs can be for substance abuse, mental health, and physical issues.
 That broad category of behavioral concerns can lead to board discipline.
+Stand strong in front of the Texas Board of Nursing, secure your nursing career by consulting with Chelle Law, an expert in Texas Nursing Board Defense.

 Words of Advice on How to Handle an Investigation